-- 34.2.1 Objective Protection of the District's landscape, biodiversity and soil resource values from the spread of wilding exotic trees. - Policy 34.2.1.1 Avoid the further spread of identified wilding tree species by prohibiting the planting of identified species. - 34.2.1.2 Ensure that any planting and ongoing management of Radiata pine (Pinus radiata) is effective and can be practicably managed to avoid the adverse effects of the spread of wilding trees and degradation to the landscape. - 34.2.1.3 That any proposal for the planting and ongoing management of Radiata pine (Pinus radiata) shall consider the following to ensure the spread of wilding trees can be contained: - a.
-The location and potential for wilding take-off, having specific regard to the slope and exposure to wind; - b.
-The surrounding land uses and whether these would reduce the potential for wilding spread; - c.
+- 34.2.1.1 Avoid the further spread of identified wilding tree species by prohibiting the planting of identified species. - 34.2.1.2 Ensure that any planting and ongoing management of Radiata pine (Pinus radiata) is effective and can be practicably managed to avoid the adverse effects of the spread of wilding trees and degradation to the landscape. - 34.2.1.3 That any proposal for the planting and ongoing management of Radiata pine (Pinus radiata) shall consider the following to ensure the spread of wilding trees can be contained: - a.
+The location and potential for wilding take-off, having specific regard to the slope and exposure to wind; - The surrounding land uses and whether these would reduce the potential for wilding spread; - c.
 The ownership of the surrounding land and whether this would constrain the ability to manage wilding spread; - d.
 Whether management plans are proposed for the avoidance or containment of wilding spread; - e.
 Whether a risk assessment has been completed and the results are favourable to the proposal.